TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/PageBasedRouting.rst

     To enable editors to change the slug (or update the slug when they change the page title for example) make sure that your editor groups have access to the `slug` field.

-How a page slug is generated is configured via TCA configuration of the pages table (field `slug`).
+How a page slug is generated is configured via `TCA`:pn: configuration of the pages table (field `slug`).
 You can adjust that configuration in your extensions' :file:`TCA/Overrides/pages.php`.
-See TCA reference (see :ref:`t3tca:columns-slug` for available options).
+See `TCA`:pn: reference (see :ref:`t3tca:columns-slug` for available options).

 .. index::